PCOS and Systemic Allergic Inflammation: Understanding the Connection Through Blood Testing

 Can blood testing diagnose PCOS?

 Blood testing alone does not diagnose PCOS.
 Diagnosis typically requires a combination of clinical assessment, symptom evaluation, and sometimes imaging — all of which should be carried out by an appropriate healthcare professional.
+However, blood tests can provide valuable data about hormonal and inflammatory markers that may support the diagnostic process.

 Should I see a GP or go private for PCOS-related blood testing?